csbridge/csbridge2019guinea/README.md

 ```

 ### 2. Edit `copy_section_docs.sh`
+This script is used to copy the compiled section docs to the main docs folder.
 Add the following copy command for the Fria 2019 section.
 ```
 cp -r  guinea/fria/19/docs/* docs/fria/19/
 ```